rapPayne/angular_in_3_weeks/labs/1.4 Router intro/README.md

 In this lab we'll set up client-side routing with Angular router.

 ## Create the routing
-1. Create a new file in `src/app` called `app.router.ts`.
+1. Your app was created with a file in `src/app` called `app.router.ts`.
 Make it look like this:
 ```typescript
 // All of these are needed below, so import them
 import { RouterModule } from "@angular/router";